-Tail Risk is defined as the risk of occurrence of an event that has very low probability and is calculated as three times the standard deviation from the average normal distribution return.
+Tail Risk is defined as the risk of occurrence of an event that has a very low probability and is calculated as three times the standard deviation from the average normal distribution return.
 Standard deviation measures the volatility of an instrument with relation to the return on investment from its average return.
 Investors look at tail risk to assess and invest in different hedging positions to mitigate the loss that could arise out of possible tail risk.
 Strategies adopted by investors to curb the losses arising out of tail risks can add value at the time of crisis.
 Tail risk not just refers to the movement of an instrument but may also refer to any investment or business activity whose growth or downfall can be monitored.

 Examples of Tail Risk

 Dow Jones Industrial Average or Dow Index shows the health of 30 public companies based out of the United States of America.
 The companies in the Dow Index are also a part of the S&P 500 Index.
 The index was performing well from the inception and went above the 24k mark in Dec 2017.
 Since then, it had an upward movement, and the market attracted more and more investors.

 In Jan 2018, the index hit the 26k mark, and investors were expecting the market to boom further, but due to economic slowdown and trade wars, the whole of the US equity market plunged, thereby resulting in the fall of the Dow Index as well.
 The index went through several ups and downs and reached back to the 24k mark in Oct 2018, which was the lowest mark it hit in over a year.
 This was a 10% move and had a concerning effect on the market.

 The market went on to lose another 6% in Dec 2018 and affected volatility across the market.
 This was a massive fall for the market.
 In Dec 2018, the index plunged to 21k over a 19% downward move from the high in that particular year.
 This was a significant fall for the index and impacted the days to come on the market.